jamesej/lyniconanc/README.md

 In tune with the .Net Core philosophy, Lynicon is a composable and unopinionated CMS which is lightweight and low impact yet full featured.
-It supports fully structured content defined as C# classes which can have properties which are subtypes or lists.
-Generally it maps one content item to a page.
+It supports fully structured content (i.e. JSON structures) defined as C# classes which can have properties which are subtypes or lists.
+Generally it maps one content item to a page, but it is trivial to set up as headless.
 It has no assumed tree structure for content, content relationship is defined by foreign key fields as in a relational database, with built-in facilities for traversing these relationships in both directions.
 Content navigation is done via a powerful filtering/search system, or via the site itself.